yssource/rhai/doc/src/language/modules/import.md

     c::encrypt(key);            // use a function in the module }                               // the module disappears at the end of the block scope

-crypto::encrypt(others);        // <- this causes a run-time error because the 'crypto' module
+c::encrypt(others);             // <- this causes a run-time error because the 'crypto' module
                                 //    is no longer available!

 for x in range(0, 1000) {